eth-sri/lmql/docs/source/language/models.rst

 Specifying The Model
 --------------------

-After creating an :code:`lmql.LLM` object, you can use it pass it to a query program to specify the model to use during execution.
+After creating an :code:`lmql.LLM` object, you can pass it to a query program to specify the model to use during execution.
 There are two ways to do this:

-**Option A: Queries with `from` Clause**: The first option is to simply specify the model as part of the query itself.
-For this, you can use the `from` in combination with the indented syntax.
+**Option A: Queries with `from` Clause**: The first option is to specify the model as part of the query itself.
+For this, you can use :code:`from` in combination with the indented syntax.
 This can be particularly useful, if your choice of model is intentional and should be part of your program.

 .. lmql::
     name::specify-model